grantsutherland5533/Task-Manager/README.md

 ### 5. Access the Application

-Open your browser and navigate to the URL displayed in the terminal (typically `http://localhost:5000`).
+Open your browser and navigate to the URL displayed in the terminal.

 ## Future Improvements